openhwgroup/cvw/README.md

 	export SNPSPATH=..                  # Change this for your path to Design Compiler

-See wally-tool-chain-install.sh for a detailed description of each component, or to issue the commands one at a time to install on the command line.
 ## Installing EDA Tools

 Electronic Design Automation (EDA) tools are vital to implementations of System on Chip architectures as well as validating different designs.
 Open-source and commercial tools exist for multiple strategies and although the one can spend a lifetime using combinations of different tools, only a small subset of tools is utilized for this text.
 The tools are chosen because of their ease in access as well as their repeatability for accomplishing many of the tasks utilized to design Wally.
 It is anticipated that additional tools may be documented later after this is text is published to improve use and access.

-Siemens Quest is the primary tool utilized for simulating and validating Wally.
+Siemens Questa is the primary tool utilized for simulating and validating Wally.
 For logic synthesis, you will need Synopsys Design Compiler.
 Questa and Design Compiler are commercial tools that require an educational or commercial license.

-Note: Some EDA tools utilize LM_LICENSE_FILE for their environmental variable to point to their license server.
-Some operating systems may also utilize MGLS_LICENSE_FILE instead, therefore, it is important to read the user manual on the preferred environmental variable required to point to a user’s license file.
+Note: Some EDA tools utilize `LM_LICENSE_FILE` for their environmental variable to point to their license server.
+Some operating systems may also utilize `MGLS_LICENSE_FILE` instead, therefore, it is important to read the user manual on the preferred environmental variable required to point to a user’s license file.
 Although there are different mechanisms to allow licenses to work, many companies commonly utilize the FlexLM (i.e., Flex-enabled) license server manager that runs off a node locked license.

 Although most EDA tools are Linux-friendly, they tend to have issues when not installed on recommended OS flavors.
 Both Red Hat Enterprise Linux and SUSE Linux products typically tend to be recommended for installing commercial-based EDA tools and are recommended for utilizing complex simulation and architecture exploration.
 Questa can also be installed on Microsoft Windows as well as Mac OS with a Virtual Machine such as Parallels.

-Siemens Questa
+#### Siemens Questa

 Siemens Questa simulates behavioral, RTL and gate-level HDL.
 To install Siemens Questa first go to a web browser and navigate to https://eda.sw.siemens.com/en-US/ic/questa/simulation/advanced-simulator/.
 Click Sign In and log in with your credentials and the product can easily be downloaded and installed.
 Some  Windows-based installations also require gcc libraries that are typically provided as a compressed zip download through Siemens.

-Synopsys Design Compiler (DC)
+#### Synopsys Design Compiler (DC)

 Many commercial synthesis and place and route tools require a common installer.
 These installers are provided by the EDA vendor and Synopsys has one called Synopsys Installer.
 To use Synopsys Installer, you will need to acquire a license through Synopsys that is typically Called Synopsys Common Licensing (SCL).
 Both the Synopsys Installer, license key file, and Design Compiler can all be downloaded through Synopsys Solvnet.
 First open a web browser, log into Synsopsy Solvnet, and download the installer and Design Compiler installation files.
 Then, install the Installer